almeigab/places-api/README.md

     npm install

-This project uses MongoDB to store the resources.
+:gear: This project uses MongoDB to store the resources.
 You can either install a [local instance](https://www.mongodb.com/docs/manual/installation/) to test the project locally or provision a free __MongoDB Atlas__ instance on [Cloud](https://www.mongodb.com/atlas/database?tck=docs_server).

 ## Usage